Tutors for Dyslexia

 I am a Dyslexia Specialist, experienced in providing literacy support to Primary and Secondary aged children.

-How can I support a child with Dyslexia?
+How Can I Support a Child with Dyslexia?

 Navigating the journey of dyslexia can be overwhelming, but remember that support and resources are available to help you and your child every step of the way.
 By being proactive and advocating for your child’s needs, you can empower them to thrive academically and reach their full potential.